Looking for answers to customer support questions? Click Here

 Re: black tie...preferred? requested? optional?

-i'm putting , "The pleasure of your company is requested at the formal dinner reception following" and then "Black tie welcome", at the lower right corner,'cuz i want people to wear tuxes if they have one, but dark suits will be just fine too.
+i'm putting , 'The pleasure of your company is requested at the formal dinner reception following' and then'Black tie welcome', at the lower right corner,'cuz i want people to wear tuxes if they have one, but dark suits will be just fine too.